Svendolin/All-about-PHP/readme.md

 <img align="center" alt="phpmyadmin main page" width="800" height="" src="https://www.sir-apfelot.de/wp-content/uploads/2020/05/phpmyadmin-screenshot.png" />

 <br />

-MySQL Tables (Which can be integrated in relations to other tables in many ways, such as 1:N or N:M)
+**MySQL Tables (Which can be integrated in relations to other tables in many ways, such as 1:N or N:M)**

 | | Column 1  | Column 2  | Column 3 | Column 4
 |:--------------| :--------------| :--------------| :--------------| :--------------|
 | Row 1 | Field  | Field | Field  | Field
 | Row 2 | Field  | Field | Field  | Field

+* If a primary key column is marked with "AUTO_INCREMENT", then no value has to be set for this column when creating a row.
+The database system then "automatically sets a value" = *"Auto_Increment"*

+* We can thus create several tables, for example *USERS*, and assign the **primary key** of this ID there.
+The second table *ORDERS* also receives an ID, a **foreign key**.
+We can relate these to each other and query (ger: "auslesen") them from multible tables